Free eCommerce tool SiteLucent helps you to monitor your brand online and gain valuable insights to improve your sales. Sign up for free now!

 Many eCommerce search engines aren’t delivering the results shoppers want.
 This is, according to research, one of the biggest frustrations of online shoppers.
-What are the trends in eCommerce keyword search and how are retailers and marketplaces adapting their search engines?
+What are the trends in eCommerce keyword search, and how are retailers and marketplaces adapting their search engines?

-In this blog we are going to give 5 insights.
+In this blog, we are going to give 5 insights.

 Keyword search occurs when a buyer uses the search bar to find products.
 Keywords can be anything, from terms relating to products or categories to specific part numbers.
 In practice, shoppers will use their natural language and vocabulary when searching, and many eCommerce search engines still aren’t delivering the results shoppers want.
-A 2018 research by RichRelevance shows that irrelevant product results and search engines that do not recognize specific words are among the biggest frustrations of online shoppers.
+A 2018 research by RichRelevance shows that irrelevant product results and search engines that do not recognise specific words are among the biggest frustrations of online shoppers.

 2. Marketplace SEO engines are getting smarter